 Black-billed gulls are unique and very different from the other two gull species in New Zealand.
-They are endemic, and are considered the most endangered gull species in the world.
-They have suffered declines of 78% in the last 30 years.
-WMIL have been monitoring breeding success and banding black-billed gull chicks from several colonies in the Upper South Island since 2009.
+Endemic to New Zealand, they are considered the most endangered gull species in the world and over the past 30 years, have suffered declines over 75%.
+In collaboration with Toroa Consulting Ltd, WMIL have been monitoring breeding success and banding black-billed gull chicks from several colonies in the upper South Island since 2009.

 These banded birds have allowed previously unknown information to be gathered on adult and juvenile survival, movements of birds, as well as age of first breeding and pair bonds.
 These data provide ground-breaking information on understanding black-billed gulls and their use of different habitats, feeding directly into this species’ conservation management plan.